1970 Wimbledon Championships – Men's singles

 John Newcombe defeated Ken Rosewall in the final, 5–7, 6–3, 6–2, 3–6, 6–1 to win the gentlemen's singles tennis title at the 1970 Wimbledon Championships.
-It was his second Wimbledon singles title, and his fifth major singles title overall.
+It was his second Wimbledon singles title and his third major singles title overall.
+Rosewall was attempting to complete the career Grand Slam.

-Rod Laver was the two time defending champion, but lost in the fourth round to Roger Taylor.
+Rod Laver was the two-time defending champion, but lost in the fourth round to Roger Taylor.